walles/exactype/README.md

 * Gestures for common operations (including typing space)

 # TODO Before Getting the First Beta Tester
-* Implement a working backspace key
+* Make holding down backspace work as expected
 * Treat double taps as two single taps
 * Implement a working SHIFT key
 * Make the SHIFT key look like a SHIFT key
 * Make the Backspace key look like a Backspace key
-* Make holding down backspace work as expected
 * Swipe right after a space => ". "
 * Swipe right after ". " => "... "
 * Automatic SHIFT handling depending on what kind of field we're editing